 Everyone has a network of friends and family and they are the perfect guinea pigs for your fashion experiments.
 Gloria advises: “Start by doing it for free, then charge a little for friends of friends and soon you’ll get your business going by word of mouth.”

-Stores don’t pay commission to personal shoppers.
+Make sure you let clients know stores don’t pay commission to personal shoppers.
 Gloria says, “It’s important the client knows you’re not getting kickbacks – you’re not pushing the most expensive items just because you will get more commission.”

 2. Get business cards printed